Namkuzu-da-OS/trade-signal-backend/README.md

     *   **Smart Fibs:** Dynamically displays the **nearest** 52-week Fibonacci retracement level to the current price.
     *   **Volume Profile:** Calculates Point of Control (POC) to identify high-interest price levels.
 *   **Confluence Scoring:** Every strategy is assigned a "Confidence Score" (0-100%) based on how many confirming factors are present (e.g., Volume > Average, RSI not overbought, Trend Alignment).
+50:
+51: ### 4.
+Automation & AI 🤖
+52: *   **Autonomous Scanning:** The `AutoTrader` engine runs in the background, scanning your watchlist every 15 minutes for high-probability setups.
+53: *   **Live Alerts:** Signals scoring > 80% are automatically logged to the **Live Alerts** page.
+54: *   **On-Demand AI Analysis:** Integrated with **Google Gemini**, allowing you to generate context-aware "Why this trade?" explanations for any alert with a single click.
+55: *   **Paper Trading:** High-confidence signals automatically trigger paper trades to track performance without risk.

 ## 🛠 Tech Stack
 *   **Backend:** Node.js, Express